mcpanzors/eyes.storybook/README.md

 ### Run storybook server separately

-If you would like to run storybook server out of the eyes-storybook execution, you should specify `storybookAddress` option in your `applitools.config.js` file and add the following line to the end of `.storybook/config.js`:
+If you would like to run storybook server out of the eyes-storybook execution, you should specify `storybookUrl` option in your `applitools.config.js` file and add the following line to the end of `.storybook/config.js`:

 **Storybook v2:**